HIPAA Business Associate Agreement

 1. Consequences of Termination

-1. Immediately on termination of this Agreement (for any reason), the rights granted by Upvio to the Customer shall terminate and the Customer shall (and shall procure that each Authorised User and Authorised Affiliate shall):
+1. Immediately on termination of this Annex A (for any reason), the rights granted by Upvio to the Customer shall terminate and the Customer shall (and shall procure that each Authorised User and Authorised Affiliate shall):

 1. stop using the services and stop sharing PHI with Upvio;